A favicon of Campaign Monitor

 What is the ideal customer profile for Campaign Monitor?

-Based on 17,053 analyzed companies, the ideal Campaign Monitor customer is: Company Size: 1-10 employees, Location: US, UK, or Australia, City: London, Sydney, Melbourne, New York, Founded: 2000-2019, Company Age: ~10-25 years old.
+The ideal Campaign Monitor customer is: Company Size: 1-10 employees, Location: US, UK, or Australia, City: London, Sydney, Melbourne, New York, Founded: 2000-2019, Company Age: ~10-25 years old — based on our analysis of 17,053 enriched companies at TechnologyChecker.io.

-What is Campaign Monitor?
+What is Campaign Monitor by Marigold?

 Does Campaign Monitor have a free plan?